 How to manage and market their own skills and services

 An ability to work effectively both individually and collaboratively as part of a team

 The ability to build and maintain positive relationships with customers

 A strong work ethic and commitment in order to meet the standards required

 Recognition and compliance with equality and diversity in the workplace

 All schemes will have different terms and conditions that will need to be met in order to qualify for the funding options and these are managed by the ESFA in partnership with the training providers.

-We’d recommend you speak to our Course Advisor to discuss your requirements further and find the best funding options available to you and to check if you qualify for this FREE training.
+We recommend you speak to our course advisor to discuss your requirements further and find the best funding options available to you.
+They can check if you qualify for this free training.

-For large businesses, we recommend speaking to one of our levy consultant to check for opportunities to utilise your levy fund whereby you can upskill your existing staff for Free!
+For large businesses, we recommend speaking to one of our consultants to discuss how funding can be utilized to upskill your existing staff at no cost.